sudarshan2401/tp/docs/UserGuide.md

 **Caution:**
 * The class to add the student into must already exist.
-* After adding the student, the `UI` will update to show you the student list of the class you added the new student into.
+* After adding the student, the `UI` will update to show you the student list of the class which you added the new student into.

 </box>